Radon

 • Take steps to prevent device interference when conducting a radon test.

-Make sure that the test is done in the lowest level of the home suitable for occupancy.
+Make sure that your Certified Home Inspector administers the radon test in the lowest level of the home suitable for occupancy.
 This means the lowest level that you are going to use as living space which is finished or does not require renovations prior to use.
 A state or local radon official or qualified radon tester can help you make some of these decisions.